stashed/docs/docs/reference/operator/stash_restore.md

       --backoff-max-wait duration   Maximum wait for initial response from kube apiserver; 0 disables the timeout --enable-cache                Specify whether to enable caching for restic (default true) -h, --help                        help for restore
-      --kubeconfig string           Path to kubeconfig file with authorization information (the master location is set by the master flag).
+      --invoker-kind string         Kind of the respective restore invoker --invoker-name string         Name of the respective restore invoker --kubeconfig string           Path to kubeconfig file with authorization information (the master location is set by the master flag).
       --master string               The address of the Kubernetes API server (overrides any value in kubeconfig) --max-connections int         Specify maximum concurrent connections for GCS, Azure and B2 backend --metrics-enabled             Specify whether to export Prometheus metrics --pushgateway-url string      Pushgateway URL where the metrics will be pushed --restore-model string        Specify whether using job or init-container to restore (default init-container) (default "init-container")
-      --restoresession string       Name of the respective RestoreSession object.
+      --secret-dir string           Directory where storage secret has been mounted --target-kind string          Kind of the Target
-      --secret-dir string           Directory where storage secret has been mounted
+      --target-name string          Name of the Target
 ```

 ### Options inherited from parent commands